bootlin/training-materials/slides/security-confidential-information/security-confidential-information.typ

 - The kernel sort of acts as an HSM for userland

-- *Trusted key* encryption is harware-backed
+- *Trusted key* encryption is hardware-backed

 - *Encrypted key* encryption is backed by a kernel keyring key